AsmitaMishra24/prescripto-appointment-booking-system/README.md

 ## ✨ Features

 ### Patient

 - Register and log in to the platform
-- Browse and search doctors by specialization
+- Search for doctors based on specialization
-- View doctor profiles and availability
+- View doctor profiles along with availability
 - Book appointments with selected doctors
-- Cancel upcoming appointments
+- Cancel upcoming appointments if needed
-- View appointment status and history
+- View status and history of all appointments
+- Make payments securely via Stripe and Razorpay

 ### Doctor

 - Log in to the platform
-- Create and manage doctor profile
-- Set and update available time slots
+- Set and update their availability
-- View incoming appointment requests
+- View appointment requests from patients
-- Approve or reject patient appointments
+- Approve or reject appointments
-- Manage scheduled appointments
+- Manage confirmed appointments
+- Cancel or approve existing appointments
+- View dashboard with total income, appointments, and patient count

 ### Admin

-- Log in to an admin dashboard
+- Log in to a secure admin dashboard
-- View list of all registered users and doctors
+- View the list of all registered doctors
-- Approve or verify doctor registrations
+- Add new doctor profiles manually
-- View and monitor all appointment data
+- Monitor and manage all appointment data
-- Manage access and platform statistics
+- Control user access and manage platform statistics
+- Cancel any doctor’s appointment if necessary
+- Set and update doctors’ availability
+- View total counts of doctors, appointments, and patients

 ## 🧰 Tech Stack

-**Frontend** - React.js, Tailwind CSS, Axios
-**Backend** - Node.js, Express.js
+**Frontend** - React.js, Tailwind CSS, Axios, Toastify **Backend** - Node.js, Express.js
 **Authentication & Security** - JWT (JSON Web Token), Bcrypt.js
 **Database** - MongoDB